TheJaredWilcurt/WuhdAppusDat/README.md

 ## Technology Colophon

-* Written in Vanilla JS, HTML, and CSS, and a lil Vue.js.
+* Made with Vue.js, Vuex, and HTTP-Vue-Loader.
 * Built with NW.js and Node.js.
 * Windows version relies on "windows-active-process" library.
 * Linux/OSX version relies on "active-win" library.
-* Built on Windows 7, OSX 10.11, Ubuntu 17, with SublimeText 3 and Photoshop CS6.
+* Built on Windows 7, Window 10, OSX 10.11, Ubuntu 20, with SublimeText 4 and Photoshop CS6.